 Major developments and issues of eLearning

-Some of the significant developments affecting advantages and disadvantages of online learning are followings:
+Some of the significant developments affecting the advantages and disadvantages of online learning are following:

 Learning outcome issues